disney-songs-in-french-lyrics

 Gaining exposure to more advanced vocabulary is great, but the lesson continues with introductions to advanced ways of using negatives, such as sans voir, ni comprendre” (“without seeing nor understanding”).

-For starters, due to the movie’s French setting, the lyrics have lots of vocabulary that’s typical of what you’d hear on real French streets, like bonjour (hello), mademoiselle (Miss) and le boulanger (the baker).
+Due to the movie’s French setting, the lyrics have a lot of vocabulary that’s typical of what you’d hear on real French streets, like bonjour (hello), mademoiselle (Miss) and le boulanger (the baker).

-Aside from that really cool aspect of the song, it’s full of very useful French phrases that you’ll need in everyday French life like ça ne fait rien (it doesn’t matter), depuis hier (since yesterday) and non, hélas (no, alas).
+It’s also full of very useful everyday French phrases like ça ne fait rien (it doesn’t matter), depuis hier (since yesterday) and non, hélas (no, alas).

-Another awesome Disney film with some French culture from the English speaking side of the world, “The Princess and the Frog” takes place in good ol’ New Orleans and as such, it’s only fitting you learn one of the songs from this film in French.
+Another awesome Disney film with some French culture from the English-speaking side of the world, “The Princess and the Frog” takes place in New Orleans and as such, it’s only fitting you learn one of the songs from this film in French.

 As for language lessons, the lyrics in “Au bout du rêve” are loaded with verbs in the future tense like j’irai (I will go), tu réussiras (you will succeed) and je travaillerai (I will work).